pierredarrieutort/fitext/README.md

 }
 ```

-In the previous example, we listen to all events that can make texts overflow their containers, we prevent all break cases by executing the `fit` function.
+In the above example, we listen to all events that can make texts overflow their containers, we prevent all break cases by executing the `fit` function.

-## Using a CDN
+### Using a CDN

 - Minified version: `https://cdn.jsdelivr.net/npm/fitext@latest/lib/fitext.min.js`
 - Original version: `https://cdn.jsdelivr.net/npm/fitext@latest/src/fitext.js`